- Common Causes of Truck Accidents in Florida

 What are the leading causes of semi-truck accidents in Florida?

-Driver fatigue (breaking FMCSA hours of service), distracted driving, neglected maintenance records.
-Speeding and overloading trigger rear-end collisions and rollover crashes.
+Driver fatigue (breaking FMCSA hours-of-service rules), distracted driving, and neglected maintenance are top causes.
+Speeding and overloading also frequently trigger rear-end and rollover accidents.

 Why hire a Florida injury law lawyer instead of handling it myself?

-Trucking companies deploy legal teams instantly.
-You need legal representation versed in FMCSA federal regulations, accident reconstruction, and complex insurance policies to avoid lowball traps.
+Trucking companies deploy “rapid response” legal teams instantly to protect their interests.
+You need representation versed in FMCSA federal regulations and complex commercial insurance policies to avoid lowball traps.

 Can I recover damages if I’m partially at fault in Florida?